 The Ingredients Are What Makes Vanilla Pudding Off-Limits for Cats

 Cats may be attracted to vanilla pudding because it’s filled with calories and animal protein, but that doesn’t make the treat good for them.
 Vanilla pudding is filled with ingredients that we humans can handle during the digestion phase, but these ingredients are not as easily handled by our furry feline friends.
 The ingredients found in vanilla pudding include milk, butter, sugar, and vanilla extract, and they can all negatively impact your kitty in one way or another.
 Let’s examine each of these ingredients.

 Unfortunately, almost all cats are lactose intolerant.
 After being weaned from their mother’s milk, they lose their ability to digest the sugars in lactose.
 If your kitty is lactose intolerant, they could experience problems like cramping, diarrhea, and even vomiting.
 Milk also tends to be high in fat, which is something cats do not need any extra of.
 Too much fat in the diet could lead to obesity and obesity-related health problems.

 Leaving butter on the counter can attract your furry family member and become a tasty snack for them before you realize what is going on.
 However, butter isn’t something that your kitty should be snacking on at any time.
 Eating butter can cause digestion issues and other serious problems for your cat.
-There is a chance that they will develop gastroenteritis, which means their intestinal lining has become inflamed.
-High fat food can also in some cases lead to the development of pancreatitis, which is a serious illness that could potentially lead to death.
+There is a chance that they will present vomit or diarrhea.

-With all these ingredients combined in one food, it is risky to offer your cat any amount of vanilla pudding, even if it’s just the leftovers in the container that you couldn’t scrape out with your spoon.
+With all these ingredients combined in one food, it is not wise to offer your cat any amount of vanilla pudding, even if it’s just the leftovers in the container that you couldn’t scrape out with your spoon.